McKathlin/odin-restaurant/README.md

 Switch between the site's tabs, all populated inside a common template.
 The contact form validates liek a real form, but it does not actually send any data.

-This mock site is live on Github Pages, here: [https://mckathlin.github.io/odin-restaurant/](https://mckathlin.github.io/odin-restaurant/)
+This mock site is live on Github Pages, here: [Restaurant App by McKathlin](https://mckathlin.github.io/odin-restaurant/)